 - Over 18s only – It is illegal in the UK for anyone under the age of 18 to gamble; hence all bookies require customers to be aged 18 or above.

-- Paid out in free bets not cash – Bookies pay out many offers, including most enhanced odds offers in free bets.
-This is rather than as withdrawable cash.
+- Paid out in free bets not cash – Bookies pay out many offers in free bets rather than cash, including most enhanced odds offers.
 This means you will have to roll over the winnings before you withdraw it to your bank account.

 - Validity – Most betting offers have a time limit, so they may expire after 7 days, 14 days or a month.
 If you let them lapse you will lose the free bet or bonus in question.

 - Stake Not Returned Free Bets – Many free bet offers do not include the free bet stake in any returns.
 Suppose you bet a £10 free bet on a horse at 20/1 and it wins.
-You’ll then get £200 back.
-(This would be £210 if you have used your own cash to place a £10 stake).
+You’ll then get £200 back rather than the £210 you would have got if you used your own cash to place the bet.